kamilashi/cppsandbox/README.md

 # Cpp Sandbox

-A personal C++ playground where I partice architecture ideas, concurrency, design patterns, networking, and various low-level techniques.
+A personal C++ playground where I partice modern C++ concepts, design patterns, concurrency, networking, and various low-level techniques.
 The project contains a variety of small, unrelated tests that serve as isolated environments for trying out new concepts.
 All of the source code is located in the */code* folder.

 ## Repository Structure